 What Is The Timetable For Proposals And Decisions?

-- In February of calender year, details of the universities' participation are finalized, and promotion on campus by school officials.
-The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline (1st March – 30th June).
+At the end of June in the calendar year, details of the universities' participation are finalized.
+The Projects for Happiness will be launched and students may begin to apply through the official website of Starfish Foundation by the designated deadline.

-- Final decisions on all short listed projects will be delivered by Khind Starfish Foundation panel by 30th June.
+Final decisions on all shortlisted projects will be delivered by Khind Starfish Foundation panel.

-- Only short listed projects will be called for pitching presentation in judging session.
+Only shortlisted projects will be called for pitching presentations in the judging session.

-- All project owners who succeed in pitching during judging session shall begin their fundraising from 15th July to 30th July in order to be entitled for the grant.
+All project owners who succeed in pitching during the judging session shall begin their fundraising in order to be entitled to the grant.

-- All project funding and relevant agreements signed by the recipient of projects are due on 30th July.
+All project funding and relevant agreements signed by the recipient of projects.

-- Grant payments to the project owners will be made shortly after all agreements have been received by the Khind Starfish Foundation by 30th July.
+Grant payments to the project owners will be made after all agreements have been received by the Khind Starfish Foundation.

-- All project owners will need to present their work in a mini exhibition organize by the Foundation at end of the year after completion of the project.
+All project owners will need to present their work at Final Presentation Day organized by the Foundation at the end of the year after completion of the project.

 What Is Required For Each Project’s Final Report?

 Have a question that you don’t see answered above?
-Contact firstname.lastname@example.org
+Email to firstname.lastname@example.org